 With mindfulness we give ourselves a chance to see common things with fresh eyes.
 In order to do this well, we need to be patient.
 For example, we may look at our office phone, and then re-look at it.
 Our usual reactive mind may think 'Well, this is rubbish, it looks exactly the same' -- and this is where we need to be patient.
 We need to sit with the phone or the tree.
 We need to give it a moment.
 When we look at it we don't say 'phone' or 'tree' We just sit with it and let it reveal itself as it is in that moment to us.

 We can, if we so wish, choose to sit with the phone or the tree.
 To give it a moment.
-When we look at it we don't say 'phone' or 'tree' We just sit with it and let it reveal itself as it is, in that moment.
+When we look at it we don't say 'phone' or 'tree' We just sit with it and let it reveal itself as it is, at that moment.

 The beauty of mindfulness is not in going off and discovering new lands, it is in discovering this new land right here.
 There is enough here.
-And of course what is here changes all the time so there is always a new scene to watch.
+And of course, what is here changes all the time so there is always a new scene to watch.

 The usual thinking mind is like a tourist, always wanting to see and buy new things and add them to its growing collection of items.
-(Mental items such as experiences, or physical Items like hats for example) the usual thinking mind is constantly looking for more, and more novelty. ( There is a poem for this sentiment, by Hafiz)
+(Mental items such as experiences, or physical Items like hats for example) the usual thinking mind is constantly looking for more and more novelty. ( There is a poem for this sentiment, by Hafiz)

-Usually this is in order to find happiness or alleviate a sense of lack.
+Usually, this is in order to find happiness or alleviate a sense of lack.
 Although not always.
 Sometimes we are instead motivated by love, learning, the celebration of life, happiness or discovery.
 Each of our motivations for seeking novelty and travel could be individually examined by ourselves to gauge where we are with this.